vadosnaprimer/pspkvm/trunk/Readme.txt

     You should get EBOOT.PBP in this directory, copy it to your PSP's /PSP/GAME/pspkvm directory
 7. Copy "lib" and "appdb" directory from ${your_source_dir}/midp/build/javacall_psp/output/ into PSP's /PSP/GAME/pspkvm
 8. unzip midi_res.zip to PSP's /PSP/GAME/pspkvm (If you need MIDI support)

+*Note: you may have difficulty building the port with certain directory arrangements, due to Windows-based Java code failing properly to parse Posix-style cygwin file paths.
+To avoid/correct this, place your pspkvm installation in a high or root directory, and mount it in cygwin in such a fashion that the Posix and DOS paths wind up being the same thing.
+For example, place the pspkvm directory in the root of the C: drive (as in, in C:\pspkvm), then mount it on /pspkvm in cygwin, with a command such as mount c:/pspkvm /pspkvm .

 Requirements:
     SDL_mixer